-- Seasonal plant sickness: Play it safe this season and opt for artificial plants made from silk or plastic, and keep them out of paws reach.
+- Seasonal plant sickness: Even though they don’t smell as nice, artificial trees might be the way to go this Christmas if you have fur-babies running around.
+Depending on your pet’s behavior, they might feel inclined to ingest holiday plants which can cause problems.
 Holly can bring nausea, vomiting, and diarrhea when ingested, and mistletoe can cause gastrointestinal upset and cardiovascular issues.
 Other plants to watch out for: poinsettias, lilies, daffodils, and amaryllises.

-- Put out the fire: Keep in mind where you place your candles and don’t leave them unattended.
+- Put out the fire: Always remember to blow out the candles and extinguish the fire by the end of the night.
 If knocked over, pets can cause serious burns to themselves or create a fire in the house.
 Make sure to set them on flat, stable surfaces and in the appropriate holders.

 - Season of Sweets: With all the extra holiday treats and goodies lying around, make sure to keep your pets away from the table and secure and store away garbage to prevent your pet from getting into something they shouldn’t!
 Be especially careful with sugar-free snacks that contain Xylitol, an artificial sweetener that is poisonous for your four-legged friend!